 top of page

-Plastic bags are made from non-renewable resources (oil, natural gas and other chemicals), and can take up to a thousand years to break down in the environment.
-They litter our streets, clog our storm drains and landfills and end up in oceans, lakes, rivers and bays where they impact marine ecosystems.
+Plastic bags, cutlery, and straws are made from nonrenewable resources (oil, natural gas and other chemicals), and can take up to a thousand years to break down in the environment.
+They litter our streets, clog our storm drains and landfills, and end up in oceans, lakes, rivers, and bays where they impact marine ecosystems.

 Thirteen states across the country have banned the use of plastic carryout bags statewide, including Colorado, Delaware, Hawaii, New York, New Jersey, Oregon, and Vermont, among others.